JACoW-org/docs-ECRIS/docs/General/JACoWlogin.md

 --------------------------------------------------------------------------------

-**If you cannot login to the IPAC Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
+**If you cannot login to the ECRIS Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
 If this works successfully, try logging in Indico with the same username/password.
-In case this won't work, contact the _Scientific Secretariat/Event Administrator_ (contacts are usually provided in the IPAC event pages) or the _JACoW Repository Manager_ (exact contacts available at [JACoW / Contacts](https://www.jacow.org/Main/Contacts).
+In case this won't work, contact the _Scientific Secretariat/Event Administrator_ (contacts are usually provided in the ECRIS event pages) or the _JACoW Repository Manager_ (exact contacts available at [JACoW / Contacts](https://www.jacow.org/Main/Contacts).

 --------------------------------------------------------------------------------